joshhsoj1902/linuxgsm-docker/README.md

       - /local/path/where/you/want/to/save:/home/linuxgsm/linuxgsm/serverfiles
 ```

 The "left" side of that can be updated to a local folder on your computer.
-The files that the server write will now tbe saved there instead.
+The files that the server writes will now be saved there instead.
 Since the data is now stored outside of docker it's a little easier to manage and backup.

 [circle-image]: https://circleci.com/gh/joshhsoj1902/linuxgsm-docker/tree/master.svg?style=svg
 [circle-url]: https://circleci.com/gh/joshhsoj1902/linuxgsm-docker/tree/master